Balaji-ai/Neural-Style-Transfer/README.md

 feature maps.
 6. We can either use a content image or white noise (target image) to arrive at the generated image.
-We update the individual pixelvalues of the target image by using the gradients calculated using the total loss through Backpropagation (Gradient descent).
+We update the individual pixelvalues of the target image by using Gradient descent.